Itsokyz/UHI_Valais_Citysim/README.md

   - Implementing baseline scenarios for UHI quantification
   - Adding terrain around buildings to create continuous urban surfaces
   - Integrating trees and pedestrians into simulations
-  - Introducing new indicators for UHI quantification and pedestrian comfort

 ## Trees and pedestrian
 The inclusion of trees and pedestrians follows the methodology from Coccolo (2017):